francbohuslav/egw-builder/readme.md

 ## Preparation

 [Node.js](https://nodejs.org/) must be installed.
 Sorry, but for now it works only on Windows.
-Builder was fully tested with EGW version 1.1.
-Sprint should work also, but maybe `init` and `test*` will not work.
-Support for sprint will be done soon.

 Builder supports this EGW projects, which are hosted in UU Codebase GIT repository: